Notice: The Eggplant is 2nd cousin to The Onion, containing info you’ll find nowhere else.

 - A kindergartner’s sudden loss of hair is a sign of resistance to blending and splitting syllable mastery;

-- Sneezing three times before breakfast indicates a child’s consonant terror and

-    requires immediate remediation in Scientific Synthetic Phonics;
+- Sneezing three times before breakfast indicates a child’s consonant terror and requires immediate remediation in Scientific Synthetic Phonics;

-    - When a child throws a lump of sugar into a cup of coffee or tea, the number of

-    bubbles that rise indicates readiness to hold a picture book, which must not be
+- When a child throws a lump of sugar into a cup of coffee or tea, the number of bubbles that rise indicates readiness to hold a dictionary, which must be facilitated immediately.

-    facilitated prematurely.

 Press Release: U. S. Department of Agriculture, UPNow, Inc.® & Trump Winery.
 LLC

 Virgo: Aug 23 – Sept 22

 They say there’s nothing nice about being a control freak but that depends on who’s in charge.
 Seize the day.
 Or maybe lose your head.
 Louis XIV was a Virgo.

 Virgos are known for missing the forest for the trees, which is why Brent Staples, Virgo editorial writer for the New York Times, will score for corporate America every time.